cbaggers/tables/redefinition-story.md

 Any `request` with a version lower than the current `version` of the `system` is passed to `upgrade-request`

-`upgrade-request` should never fail as the `validate-redefinition` process was meant to ensure this.
+`upgrade-request` should never fail for non `redefinition` `request`s.
+The `validate-redefinition` process was meant to ensure this.
 We make heavy use of asserts and fail hard if we find an issue as this is a bug.

-...
+`upgrade-request` for `redefinition`s will calling `validate-redefinition` again and `submit`ing the result.
+This can fail and this is simply communicated to the user.
+The frequency of human updates is low enough that this is not considered an issue.

 Once a `request` has been processed by `upgrade-request` it is passed to `handle-request` as usual.